turingschool/front-end-curriculum/lessons/module-4/front-end-back-end-connection.md

 You might have done this before - an Express server and create-react-app application in one repository.
 We won't be doing that because it's against the architecture we're looking for.

-We're also not going to deal with proxies today, and we certainly won't be using any Chrome extensions for CORS.
+We're also not going to deal with proxies today, and we certainly won't be using any Chrome extensions for CORS (if it's on now, turn it off).

 ## Create a Back-End